uriegel/commander/README.md

 A Norton Commander clone based on Electron and React with Typescript

 TODO
-* get files: cancelling

 * viewer

 * lint

-* get exif data
+* get exif data with cancelling
 * get drives: mount
 * images to gtk3 and if-modified since with starttime/theme-change-time